Let’s all step into the Mad Fientist laboratory for a minute to run a little experiment…

-If the problem is framed as a loss, as it is in the island #1 scenario (focusing on the people that die rather than the people that live), we become risk-seeking.
+If the problem is framed as a loss, as it is in the island #1 scenario (focusing on the people who die rather than the people who live), we become risk-seeking.
 Since 270 people would definitely die if we choose program A, we’d rather risk killing everyone for the chance of saving those 270 people.

 If the problem is framed as a gain, however, as it is in the island #2 scenario (focusing on the people that will be saved), we become risk-averse.
 We want to protect our gains (in this case, the saving of 180 people) so the majority of us would choose program C to avoid the risk of losing those 180 if we instead chose program D.